riccardoperra/typescript-advanced-class-type-check/README.md

 unknown or never.

 In this case it is also necessary to pay attention to the distribution, reason why we wrap with a [ ] our type.

+That's it, if you haven't got a headache, you're on the right way